UK Games Fund

 We want our funded community to be sustainable and ambitious in their business activities.
 Whilst we support creative projects, one of our main goals in providing grant funding is to help support businesses that have the potential to grow and flourish as successful UK-based entities.

-A further opportunity to pitch in-person to the UK Games Fund will be provided to successful applications at the Autumn show, where successful teams can secure an additional grant of up to £20,000.
+A further chance to pitch directly to the UK Games Fund will also be provided, where successful teams can secure an additional grant of up to £19,000 (subject to our external funding situation).
+Any additional grants will be allocated from April 2022.

 Are you the Games Talent of Tomorrow?